GregoryHue/GregoryHue/README.md

-# Description
+# Introduction

 Hi, I'm Grégory Hue.
-I'm an IT engineer with a passion for development.
+I recently obtained an IT Engineer diploma and I have a passion for development.

 ## Career wish

 I wish to work in web/software/mobile/game developpement.
 I have an interest for data mining and machine learning althought I don't have a lot of experience in both domain yet.

+I'm looking for a company environment in which teaching, learning and growing are an important values.

 ## Technologies

 ### Languages & Frameworks I'm familiar with:

-- Python: Django, Scrapy, Jupyter, PyTorch, Scrapy
+- Python: Django, Scrapy, Jupyter, PyTorch, Scrapy, Flask
-- JavaScript: React, VueJS, Express
+- JavaScript/TypeScript: React, VueJS, Express, Remix, NextJS
 - C#
 - PHP: Slim, Laravel
 - SQL: MySQL, PostgreSQL